 The choirs singing in Kilkenny Cathedral while on 2016 Music & Mission Trip.

-The choirs for the children and teens are designed to not just teach them how to sing, but how to approach music; gain a better understanding and ability to use music theory, knowledge of music history, increase the development of the their vocal skills, and to nurture their social and leadership skills within the group, giving them a better understanding of themselves & those around them.
+The choirs for the children and teens are designed not just to teach how to sing, but how to approach music; to develop a better understanding and ability to use music theory, knowledge of music history, increase the ability of the their vocal skills, and to nurture their social and leadership skills within the group, giving them a better understanding of themselves & those around them.

 Contact Organist & Director of Music Dr. Michael Diorio for an audition appointment.